PostHog/posthog.com/contents/blog/startup-finance-without-finance.md

 featuredImageType: full
 ---

 We run finance at PostHog without a dedicated finance person.
 This is a comprehensive, step-by-step guide to do just that.
-If you implement _everything_ below, it should take 1 person a week.
+If you implement _everything_ below, it should take one person a week to complete.

 The aim?
 To get your financial ops running on autopilot as much as possible, through a combination of useful tools and a sensible, repeatable process.